a-sriel/project-2/devlog.md

 I need to make sure each teller leaves at the end of the simulation, and I also need to implement a method for customer to give its id to the teller that's serving it.

 I am refining my code.
 I am encountering some compile errors during testing.
 So far, I have added a lot of synchronization logic, and I think I mixed up some of the locks.

+2025-11-16 21:52

+I have decided to change the ready tellers vector to a queue, so that I will be able to access both the front and back of the list without issue.